SiyungCho/seroflow/docs/chunker.md

 | **C**     |     5      |     4      |    2     | (0,4)<br/>(4,1)                 |

 The greatest # Chunks in this case belongs to extractor A.
-Therefore, the Pypeline will execute 3 seperate times:
+Therefore, the `Pipeline` will execute 3 seperate times:

 | Execution |       A       |       B       |       C       |
 |:---------:|:-------------:|:-------------:|:-------------:|